emilyyleung/a-frame/src/content/posts/20241101/index.md

 Also something to note is that iPhones and Safari users will likely need to allow permission for using the orientation of the device.
 So make sure to use the [device-orientation-permission-ui](https://aframe.io/docs/1.6.0/components/device-orientation-permission-ui.html).
 Note: I have yet to test whether this works

-You can find project 3 here: [03 Skybox](/a-frame/sketch/04-interaction)
+You can find project 2 here: [Skybox 1](/a-frame/sketch/2-skybox-1)